wavesplatform/docs.wavesplatform/docs/en/blockchain/block/merkle-root.md

 ## Tools

-You can use the following Node API methods to provide proof that a transaction is in a block:
+The following Node API methods accept transaction IDs and provide the proof that the transaction is in a block for each transaction:

 * `GET /transactions/merkleProof`
 * `POST /transactions/merkleProof`

 The methods are described in the [Transaction](/en/waves-node/node-api/transactions) article.

-To check that a transaction is on the same blockchain, use the following built-in Ride function:
+You can check a transaction on the same blockchain without using a root hash, since the Waves node stores the full blockchain data, including all transactions.
+Use the following built-in Ride function:

 ```
 transactionHeightById(id: ByteVector): Int|Unit